|

 In

-many provinces/territories, a body cannot
+most provinces/territories, a body cannot

 usually be cremated by law

-until 24-48 hours after the death, which
+until 24-48 hours (usually

 allows for a possible examination by the